openl2m/openl2m/docs/roadmap.rst

 * Tagged/Trunked ports tagged vlan management (we can do the untagged vlan now)

-* hide change/submit buttons until form has changes (vlan, ifalias, etc.)
+* hide change/submit buttons until form has changes (vlan, ifalias, etc.) This is a big undertaking changing the UI framework used.

 * make vendor support dynamic (i.e. discover at runtime what vendors are supported)

 * test support for AES-192 and up.
 This will require Net-SNMP v5.8 (which is available on CentOS 8, Unbuntu 2020-LTS, and later)

+* support running production in a Docker container.